Soccer in Canada: 1980–1999

 In 1983, Toronto Blizzard reached the final at B.C.
 Place Stadium in Vancouver but lost 2–0 to the Tulsa Roughnecks.
 Also in 1983 the Canadian Professional Soccer League played one shortened season after two years of aborted attempts to find enough clubs to play.
 Canada also lost the bid to host the 1986 World Cup in 1983 when Mexico was awarded the World Cup.
 Toronto Blizzard returned to the NASL Finals in 1984, but in losing to the Chicago Sting, came up short for the second consecutive year.
 The league folded prior to the 1985 season.
-Canada qualified for the 1984 Los Angeles Olympics soccer tournament played throughout the United States.
+Despite these misfortunes, Canada qualified for the 1984 Los Angeles Olympics soccer tournament played throughout the United States.
 In the first round, they drew with Iraq, lost to Yugoslavia and beat Cameroon to qualify for the quarter finals.
 After taking an early lead against Brazil, Canada were defeated on penalty kicks.

 The 1985 CONCACAF Championship was the fourth edition that doubled as qualification for the FIFA World Cup.
-Canada secured qualification for the 1986 World Cup after beating Honduras 2–1 in St John's, Newfoundland on September 14, 1985 at King George V Park in front of over 13,000 people.
+Continuing in its good phase, Canada secured qualification for the 1986 World Cup after beating Honduras 2–1 in St John's, Newfoundland on September 14, 1985 at King George V Park in front of over 13,000 people.
 Canada had bid to host the final tournament, but their application was rejected in favour of Mexico, who qualified automatically as hosts, with Canada earning the remaining CONCACAF spot and winning the CONCACAF Championship (now the Gold Cup) for the first time.
-At the World Cup, Canada were drawn in group C and lost 1–0 to France and 2–0 to both Hungary and the Soviet Union.
+At the World Cup, Canada were drawn in Group C and lost 1–0 to France and 2–0 to both Hungary and the Soviet Union.